uPortal-Attic/uportal-app-framework/docs/Google-analytics.md

 ```

 ## Site search
 GA has a great feature called site search.
 It collects information about what people are searching for on your site.
-To configure it in uw-frame is a couple steps.
+To configure it in uportal-app-framework is a couple steps.

 1) Follow steps in [the GA docs](https://support.google.com/analytics/answer/1012264?hl=en) titled "Set up Site Search".
 The Query Parameter field is q by default.
 To overwrite that see step 4.